 Available Format(s): Trade Paperback

-Stories for women, for men, and for the rest of us.
+Stories for women, men, and the rest of us.

-Female, male, gay, bisexual, straight, transgender, human, alien, or simply other, the Tiptree Award honors fiction that explores and expands our notions of gender.
+The Tiptree Award, renamed as the Otherwise Award, honors fiction that explores and expands our notions of gender.
 This anthology includes the most recent Tiptree winners and short-listed stories plus thought-provoking tales from previous years and essays that continue the conversation.
 As one of the Tiptree judges said, “I’m damned if I know what gender is, but I do know when a story is about it.”

 This year’s winners, according to juror Cecilia Tan, “stand completely opposed in so many ways—you could almost say they define the opposite edges of what is conceivable for the Tiptree.
 Haldeman, the well-known, Hemingway-esque, male, very American, hard SF writer at one end, and Sinisalo, the European, not well known (in the U.S. and within our genre, I mean), female contemporary-fantasy writer at the other.”

 Camouflage by Joe Haldeman considers what would happen if a shape-shifting alien predator became, essentially, human.
 This ageless, sexless entity can take any form.
 Initially indifferent to gender, the creature faces a gender choice as it grows more human.
 Haldeman has previously won five Hugo Awards, four Nebula Awards, and the World Fantasy Award.